Q: What would a federal tax credit for gifts to scholarship-granting organizations mean?

 Q: Could I donate to an SGO based in another state?

-Sign up below to receive updates on the measure’s progress – and please email Darla Romfo, President and CEO, or Michele Mitola, Vice President of Strategic Planning and Development, if you have any questions about the federal tax credit and what it could mean for you and your charitable giving.
+Sign up below to receive email updates.
+Meanwhile, please email Darla Romfo, President and CEO, or Michele Mitola, Vice President of Strategic Planning and Development, if you have any questions about the federal tax credit and what it could mean for you and your charitable giving.